 Quality presentation (though not best for photos)

-If you need general-purpose home or small business printer, choose a color inkjet model.
+If you need a general-purpose home or small business printer, choose a color inkjet model.
 This unit will offer you:

 If you need large quantities of high-quality photo printing, choose a specialist color inkjet printer.
 This unit will offer you: